-The walls of this room are paneled with real mahogony.
+The walls of this room are paneled with real mahogany.
 Lush carpeting covers the floor beneath several ultra-soft bioform chairs.
-This room, and the fine refreshments provided, make a very pleasant setting.
+This room, and the fine refreshments provided, makes a very pleasant setting.
 After everyone is comfortably seated, the lights dim and a trivid image appears in the center of the room.
-The slightly overweight and balding man in the trivid picture is still readily recognizable as Karral Willthatch.
-Formerly famous as a daring adventurer, he has turned his energies toward running his multi-million credit corporation, now, as chairman of the board.
-He begins to speak.